kentind/piomxremote/README.md

     chmod + x /usr/bin/dbuscontrol.sh
 ```

-Place py files wherever you want.
+Place py files wherever you want (but in the same dir).
-It is always important to run "remoteServerPlaylist.py" BEFORE "remoteServer.py."
+Only run "remoteServer.py."

 You need to install youtube-dl:
 ```